jrandj/aws-security-specialty/README.md

     }
     ```
 However, the IAM user in account B still cannot get objects in the S3 bucket.
 Which one may cause the failure?
-    * The IAM user in account B may not have IAM permissions to get an object in the particular S3 bucket.
+    * The IAM user in account B may not have IAM permissions to get an object in the S3 bucket.

 1. You have maintained an AWS account A containing an S3 bucket that another AWS account B needs to upload files to.
 In the S3 bucket policy, s3:PutObject is allowed for the IAM user in account B. And the IAM user in account B can use `aws s3api put-object` to upload objects to the S3 bucket successfully.
 However, it has been found that users in AWS account A cannot open the new uploaded objects.
 How should you fix this issue?
     * The problem is that once account B has uploaded objects to the bucket in account A, the objects are still owned by account B, and account A does not have access to it.
 The option `--acl bucket-owner-full-control` should be added to the command `aws s3api put-object` to give permissions to the bucket owner for the objects.

+1. Which of the following is used as a secure way to log into an EC2 Linux Instance?
+    * SSH key pairs are used to login to EC2 instance.
+IAM credentials are not relevant as they are of the AWS console.
+AWS Access Keys are not relevant as they are used to log into the AWS console and services using the command line.

+1. Your company owns many AWS accounts managed by AWS Organizations.
+To meet security compliance, the CloudTrail should always be enabled in all AWS accounts.
+However, during the last couple of weeks, it was noticed that IAM users in certain AWS accounts disabled the CloudTrail feature.
+You need to add a restriction rule to prevent such actions.
+What is the best way to achieve that?
+    * A Service Control Policy (SCP) can be configured to deny the CloudTrail StopLogging action and add the policy to the relevant OUs in the organisation.
+Configuring policies at the user level would be an inefficient method in this scenario.

+1. You are working in the cloud security team in a big company.
+To meet security compliance, you are in charge of applying AWS Config rules to AWS accounts in other organizational units (OUs).
+However, it has been found that the Config rules may be deleted by IAM users accidentally in these AWS accounts.
+You need to prevent such actions from happening again.
+How should you implement this?
+    *  An SCP should be implemented that denies the DeleteConfigRule action.
+The new SCP should be applied to organisational units in the AWS Organization.
+Permission boundaries are not relevent in SCP.

 ### Data Protection